oo1coderboy/node_docker-image/README.md

 **1.Here is the way through which we can create the docker image:**
 - Create the Dockerfile and inside that we can write this code:
 ```
+    # Use an official Node.js runtime as a parent image
     FROM node:latest

+    # Set the working directory in the container
     WORKDIR /usr/app

+    # Copy your application code into the container
     COPY . .

+    # Install application dependencies
     RUN npm i

+    # Expose a port your application will listen on
     EXPOSE 3001

+    # Define the command to run your application
     CMD node server.js
 ```
 ---